realChainLife/computational-thinking/decomposition/README.md

 can’t see what those are calculated from without stepping down a level.
 These levels of abstraction can be an advantage or a disadvantage, depending on how visible that information needs to be.

+This example of code decomposition was first published by [Josh Justice](https://www.bignerdranch.com/blog/category/authors/josh-justice/)